List of Clubs & Activities

 The Engineering Club is structured to familiarize students interested in a career in engineering with the many things that engineers do.
 The tentative plan is to discuss the following areas of engineering: Aerospace, Chemical, Civil, Computer, Electrical, Industrial and Mechanical.
 The club will also review core curriculum for engineering programs at local universities.
 Two (2) Guest speakers and at least one (1) field trip will be included.

 Every year the Engineering Club chooses a project to help out the school.
 During the 2013 - 2014 school year, the Engineering Club installed a solar powered lighting system to illuminate the relief of the statue of Saint Michael the Archangel located on the side of Saint Michael Hall.

 Explorers Inc. is a new club that will explore such exciting topics as Entrepreneurship, Business Leadership, Marketing, Management, Sales, Finance, and Personal Banking/Credit.
 Let’s create a business club at La Salle that meets our needs and exceeds our expectations!
-Questions?
-Contact Mrs. Patti Finlay.
+For more information, contact Mrs. Patti Finlay.